Kemystra/zesty-engine/README.md

 *A minimal raster 3D engine for learning purposes*

-The Zesty Engine is a CPU-based 3D engine based on the rasterization technique, a very common technique for realtime 3D rendering.
-The output is rendered through SDL2 (Simple DirectMedia Layer) in order to utilize its user input capabilities.
+The Zesty Engine is a CPU-based 3D engine that uses rasterization, a very common technique for realtime 3D rendering.
+The output is rendered through [Softbuffer](https://github.com/rust-windowing/softbuffer) and [winit](https://github.com/rust-windowing/winit).

 ## Aim

-Stuff to implement:
-1. Linear algebra APIs (vectors, matrices, etc.)
-2. Perspective projection
-3. Ability to read OBJ files
-4. Basic environment lighting
-5. Navigation with user input (to be considered)
+At the start of this project, the original aim was to produce a 3D engine based on rasterization, before moving on to ray-tracing.
+However, I might turn this into a game engine later with Python as its scripting language.
+This project is not intended for commercial use though, it is simply a learning project.

 ## Acknowledgement